BreakellrZ/Escape_Room/readme.md

 What's on and off the table?
 What features and content will be used ?

 - Normal Navigation Bar for users to click between the three pages(Home, Rooms, Contact) [Navigation bar image](documentation/navbar.png)
-- Nav bar -- Burger menu on phone screen sizes (Use a lock instead of traditional burger menu -- Have the lock bounce so users know to click it for a dropdown feature)[Navigation Burger icon but instead it is a lock icon for mobile phones ](documentation/burger.png)
+- Nav bar -- Burger menu on phone screen sizes (Use a lock instead of traditional burger menu -- Have the lock bounce so users know to click it for a dropdown feature) [Navigation Burger icon but instead it is a lock icon for mobile phones ](documentation/burger.png)
 - background Image with a transparent Header and normal sticky footer - both fixed [Main background image with transparent header and normal footer](documentation/heroreadme.png)
-- Information on Escape rooms in the Home page
+- Information on Escape rooms on the Home page [Home page info section](documentation/info101.png)
 - Footer with Social media links [footer with social media links](documentation/footer.png)
 - YouTube video on Escape Rooms 101 [YouTube video](documentation/youtubevideo.png)
 - Images and information on my top picks for Irelands best Escape Rooms on the Rooms page [Images and info on the best escape rooms](documentation/imagesandrooms.png)